ChismanRaheem/IOS-ProjectLayouts/README.md

 ## iOS application
-That focus on adding Constraints
+The focus is on Creating a ImageView an Header adding Constraints to the main storyboard.